dmouscher/nomic/rules-public.md

 * Claimed territory yields may be upgraded up to 8 times by an additional d3 dice to the yield roll.

 * The cost to upgrade a territory is the previous upgrade's cost plus 20 wood, 15 iron, and 15 wheat.

+## 309

+* If a bot or part of a bot was written by any player then the source code that runs on this server must be available to other players.

+* Bots can not bias one player over the other unless as part of the rules that govern them

+* If a rule requires a bot that has not been finished or needs maintenance then the game should ignore that rule.
+If any part of the rule does not need the bot then those parts should not be ignored.